meerkat-manor/PeterDocs/Docs/Advanced.md

 ## Compression Level

-By setting the Compression level to a value recognized by the 7Zip4Powershell module you can gain more control of the compresison.
+By setting the Compression level to a value recognized by the 7Zip4Powershell module you can gain more control of the compression.
 The main use case here is for documents that are already compressed and would not benefit from future compression.
 To use this feature you need to set the environment variable.

 If all documents are JPEG pictures then setting this value can speed up the compress process